yaroslav-korotaev/hurp/README.md

 ## Usage

 You can design your application as a set of independent modules, wiring them together in a single composition root.
-Modules should depends only on interfaces, implementations gets injected manually in a root class constructor.
+Modules should depend only on interfaces, implementations gets injected manually in a root class constructor.

 Package exports a `Hurp` class.
 It is a container for async modules.
 You can add child modules with a `use()` method.
 Next, when you call its `init()` method, it will sequentially call `init()` method on every child module in that order in which they were added.
 Its `destroy()` method behaves similarly, but in reverse order.